google/differential-privacy/experiments/testers/ReadMe.md

 The `java` folder must be run second.
 The Java files read in the samples that were created in the C++ differential privacy library.
 Then the Stochastic Tester is run over a series of algorithms with `insufficient_noise`, and results are recorded in the `results` folder.

 ## How to Use

+The evaluation is run in two parts.
+Part 1 is written in C++ and Part 2 is written in Java.
+Part 1 must be run before Part 2.

+### Part 1

+#### Creating Samples with Insufficient Noise

+The second stage of Part 1 generates samples for three algorithms with insufficient_noise (Count, BoundedSum, and BoundedMean), to be used when testing the Statistical Tester.
+The samples are automatically created in the statisticaltester folder.
+Note that the ratio_min and ratio_max parameters also apply to the Statistical Tester test, as both testing tools should be evaluated over the same range of ratio values.

+To run Part 1 using all default parameters, simply run: